 Communication and Interaction AAC Games.

-I am not a speech and language therapist but work in a specialist school where communication is our primary focus.
+I am not a speech and language therapist but work in a specialist school where communication is our main curriculum focus.
 Most of these activities have been given the nod by our SALT and have passed the (essential) student test.
-I can heartily recommend Sarah Alderman’s blog for speech and language expertise and ideas.
 I have some thoughts on age appropriateness.
 A lot of these games and toys were designed for younger children than I work with.
 You can have this debate in your centre/school but I personally think engagement trumps the perception that these are too childish.
 Children need tough toys that they can explore.
 They need motivating sounds, colours and textures in the AAC activities you plan to use.

 I work hard to create an effective SEN classroom that is clearly a secondary classroom, but I want the drawers to be full of motivating, fun activities and tasks that I do not have to be too precious over.
 If my students like a spinner or noisy shape tub that’s what I am going to use to grab their attention and make sure they want to engage with the planned learning and interactions.
 In a special school it is essential to engage a child’s interests.
 With Autistic children these interests can be highly motivating.